If we journey through movie history, John Huston's work is listed as mandatory stop.

-Nowadays it is a tourist stop where you can enjoy various activities like snorkeling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas and Quimixto.
+Nowadays it is a tourist stop where you can enjoy various activities like snorkeling, boating, diving, fishing trips, whale sighting, and get to know nearby beaches such as Las Animas, Yelapa, Majahuitas, and Quimixto.

 Las Caletas in the 1970s

-We must add Las Caletas beach to the ones above, an area owned by the Chacala tribe, however, in the 70s, it was the shelter of this big screen legend, where he shared it with his fifth wife and daughter.
+We must add Las Caletas beach to the ones above, an area owned by the Chacala tribe, however, in the 70s, it was the shelter of this big-screen legend, where he shared it with his fifth wife and daughter.

-On March 13, 1978, John Huston was awarded the title of distinguished friend of Jalisco, along with Richard Burton, as a way to honor such figures of international stature, whose passage through the city had forever marked it.
+On March 13, 1978, John Huston was awarded the title of a distinguished friend of Jalisco, along with Richard Burton, as a way to honor such figures of international stature, whose passage through the city had forever marked it.

 John Huston sculpture Isla Río Cuale, Puerto Vallarta